Liver Transplant Program

 You can be referred to Aurora St. Luke's Liver Transplant Program by your primary physician, GI doctor, hepatologist (liver doctor) or even by yourself.
-After being referred to the Transplant Clinic a transplant coordinator will contact you to setup an initial appointment and review the liver transplant process.
+After being referred to the Transplant Clinic a transplant team member will contact you to setup an initial appointment and review the liver transplant process.
 After completing the necessary interviews and diagnostic tests your case will be referred to a selection committee that will determine if you are a candidate for liver transplant.
 Upon approval by the selection committee, you will be listed on the United Network for Organ Sharing (UNOS).

 Is there an age limit for liver transplant?

 Aurora St. Luke's Liver Transplant program does not perform pediatric transplants.
 All other patients will be considered for liver transplant on an individual basis regardless of their age.

 How long will I have to wait for a liver transplant?

 The amount of time you will wait depends on several variables - your place on the transplant list, your blood type and your clinical status.
 Your blood type must be an acceptable match with the liver donor's blood type.
 The severity of your disease will also help determine your place on the list.

 What can liver transplant recipients expect following their transplant?